PDD Holdings

 The Discount Commerce Network Moat

-PDD's moat is supplier-base scale + group-buying network mechanics + ultra-low-price positioning — durable in China, exposed to regulatory disruption in Temu's international markets:
+PDD's moat is supplier-base scale + group-buying network mechanics + ultra-low-price positioning — durable in China with rising competitive heat, and structurally re-priced in Temu's international markets after the tariff regime change:

 Ten Moats Verdict